kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 #### Building

-Building from the command line:
+Building from the command-line:

 ``` bash
 ./gradlew assemble
 ```

-Note: Cleaning the project is recomended before building but not necesary.
+Note: Cleaning the project is recommended before building but not necessary.

 ``` bash
 ./gradlew clean
 ```
 ### Running
-After the build a debug apk is generated yuo can find it in the ```/VoiceConf/app/build/outputs/apk/app-debug.apk```
+After the build a debug apk is generated which you can find it in the ```/VoiceConf/app/build/outputs/apk/app-debug.apk```.

 This apk can be installed on any android device by opening it.